 Hoang Ty Restaurant has become a familiar brand with Saigon citizens.
 This chain of restaurants specializes in the traditional dishes from Trang Bang, Tay Ninh – a province in Vietnam.
 The restaurant’s two specialties are rice noodles (banh canh) and rice paper (banh trang).

 Address: 70 – 72 Vo Van Tan, Ward 6, District 3

 Price range: VND 50,000 – VND 160,000 per person

-Saigon is well-known not only by its history but also by its diversified cuisines.
+Saigon is well-known not only for its history but also for its diversified cuisines.
 Saigon locals are considered to be a connoisseur of food places.
-Make sure to stop by one of these local places to eat in Saigon for your off-the-beaten-path travel experience.
+Stop by one of these local places to eat in Saigon for your off-the-beaten-path travel experience.
 Check out more wonderful foods, drinks, and where to find them in Saigon here!